vsafontlopez/elecktAR/README.md

 <p align="center">
-  An open source Android app that proposes a novel approach for learning electronics based on Augmented Reality (AR)
+  An open source Android app that proposes a novel approach for learning electronics<br>
+  based on Augmented Reality (AR)
 </p>